4 Sales and Pricing Strategies to Drive Media Revenue Now and in the COVID Recovery

 - Local business journals are a good source for conducting research on smaller, local businesses.
 The American City Business Journals links to business news for over thirty markets.

-By gaining a better understanding of how their customers’ businesses are likely to have changed because of the pandemic, AEs will be ready to impress as business meetings slowly return to normal.
+By gaining a better understanding of how their customers’ businesses likely changed because of the pandemic, AEs will be ready to impress as business meetings return to normal.
 Clients will appreciate their AE having done the research and relieving them of the need to answer exasperating questions about their changing needs.

 3. Prove Advertising’s Value to Your Customers

 Knowing that more than half of customer loyalty is driven by the sales process, is now the time to sell?
-Or is a hardcore sales pitch during COVID-19 a turnoff and therefore too risky?
+Or is a hardcore sales pitch during these times of transition a turnoff and therefore too risky?

-Sales leaders tend to agree that leading with empathy while also providing value are key during this crisis.
+Sales leaders tend to agree that leading with empathy while also providing value are key.

 The Harvard Business Review recommends being empathetic, but not so much so that it sounds insincere.
 Jim Hopes, Managing Partner at the Center for Sales Strategy agrees that “just checking in” is not a valid business reason for approaching a prospect or customer right now: “Show that you have done some homework and you are thinking about their business and where there might be some opportunities in this environment.”